han-so1omon/BoidDac/readme.md

+TODO update config table api so that table row can be deleted TODO rewrite eosdac constitution for BOID
+TODO write ricardian contracts
 TODO cannot update timeout of token delegation
 TODO tests for ram payer
 TODO separate transstaked balance for stake and delegation tables